Standard Terms & Conditions of Carriage

 (iii) in the event of the Customer failing to comply strictly with Condition 9(i)(ii) above, the Company shall be at full liberty to deal with the goods in accordance with Condition 16.

-(j) The Customer shall pay to the Company any Duties and Taxes, and any other costs, expenses or customs fees (including any surcharges, additional fees for customs clearance, administrative or storage costs) incurred by the Company as a result of it conveying the goods.
+(j) The Customer shall pay to the Company any Duties and Taxes, and any other costs, expenses or customs fees (including any surcharges, additional fees for customs clearance, administrative or storage costs) incurred by the Company as a result of it conveying the goods on behalf of the Customer in British pounds sterling ("GBP"), unless we agree in advance that you may pay in another currency.
+Where you are required to pay us any such Duties and Taxes, or other costs, expenses or customs fees in GBP and such sums are incurred by the Company in any currency other than GBP, the Company shall invoice the Customer in GBP applying the rate of exchange adopted by the Company from time to time.
 Without prejudice to the Company’s other rights or remedies, if the Customer fails to pay such Duties and Taxes, the Company may contact the Consignee directly using the Consignment Data provided by the Customer to facilitate payment.

 (k) The Customer must notify the Company about any query in relation to any invoice from the Company within 14 days of the invoice date and confirm that query by notice in writing within 28 days of the invoice date.
 If the Customer does not do this, the Company will not be liable (whether in contract, tort, negligence or otherwise and howsoever arising) for any error in the invoice nor shall the Company be required to re-pay any sums paid by the Customer unless the Customer can prove that: